mbenetti/NLP-Handbook/01_Preparation.md

 # Introduction

-**Natural Language Processing** (NLP) is the area of machine learning that focuses on the generation and understanding of language.
-Its main objective is to enable machines to understand, communicate and interact with humans in a natural way.
+**Natural language processing** (NLP) is a subfield of linguistics, computer science, and artificial intelligence concerned with the interactions between computers and human language, in particular how to program computers to process and analyze large amounts of natural language data.
+The result is a computer capable of "understanding" the contents of documents, including the contextual nuances of the language within them.
+The technology can then accurately extract information and insights contained in the documents as well as categorize and organize the documents themselves.
+Challenges in natural language processing frequently involve speech recognition, natural language understanding, and natural-language generation [(Wikipedia,2020)](https://en.wikipedia.org/wiki/Natural_language_processing).

 NLP has many tasks such as Text Generation, Text Classification, Machine Translation, Speech Recognition, Sentiment Analysis, etc. For a beginner to NLP, looking at these tasks and all the techniques involved in handling such tasks can be quite daunting.
 And in fact, it is very difficult for a newbie to know exactly where and how to start.

 Out of all the NLP tasks, I personally think that Sentiment Analysis (SA) is probably the easiest, which makes it the most suitable starting point for anyone who wants to start go into NLP.

-In this article, I compile various techniques of how to perform SA, ranging from simple ones like TextBlob and NLTK to more advanced ones like Sklearn and Long Short Term Memory (LSTM) networks.
+In this repository, I compile various techniques of how to perform SA, ranging from simple ones like TextBlob and NLTK to more advanced ones like Sklearn and Long Short Term Memory (LSTM) networks.

 After reading this, you can expect to understand the followings:

 *   Toolkits used in SA: TextBlob and NLTK
 *   Algorithms used in SA: Naive Bayes, SVM, Logistic Regression and LSTM
-*   Jargons like stop-word removal, stemming, bag of words, corpus, tokenisation etc.
+*   Jargons like stop-word removal, stemming, bag of words, corpus, tokenization etc.
-*   Create a word cloud
+*   Create a word cloud.

 The flow of this article: